Your piglet will be ready to pick up on Sept 18th or after

 (See photo below of a great indoor piggy area)

-The first couple of weeks only, keep your piglet in this smaller, sectioned off area.
+The first week to week and a half..., keep your piglet in this smaller, sectioned off area.
 You can let the piglet out to roam the house for 30 min at a time, or outside for longer since potty accidents don't matter outside.
 You can always make the area larger as your piggy grows up so he or she has somewhere spacious to sleep, But again, for now you want to re-enforce the potty training at this stage and if too much room and freedom is provided, you will be sabotaging that.
 A lot of people like using horse stall mats as the base flooring or some sort of mat that has a rubber backing.
 This helps protect your floors of accidents, ect.
 I suggest this mat , and have found it works WONDERFULLY!